ClementTsang/ClementTsang/README.md

 ### Hi there!

 Here's where I tackle an ever-growing pile of projects.
-I do a bunch of Rust-related projects for the most part, though I enjoy dabbling in other languages and exploring new stuff.
+I currently mostly work on a bunch of Rust-related projects, though I enjoy dabbling in other languages and exploring new stuff!

 ---